facile-it/facile-it.github.io/README.md

 `ita` or `eng`: the file name of the article of the opposite language, to obtain cross-linking between translations;

+`image`: used for sharing the URL in Facebook and LinkedIn.
+Best fit: 1600px x 900px.
+If not specified, the [ENGR logo](./static/images/social/social-preview.png) will be used;

-`twitterImage`: used for the twitter cards when sharing the url of this page; needs to be at least 120x120, will be cropped to square.
-If not specified, the ENGR logo will be used;
+`twitterImage`: used for the twitter cards when sharing the url of this page (in X - former Twitter -, Telegram, Slack, Whatsapp); You can use the same image as `image` parameter.
+If not specified, the [ENGR logo](./static/images/social/social-preview.png) will be used;